Starter motors have a hard job, and I have owned many cars where the starter motor has eventually needed to be changed.

 DO NOT HOLD THE STARTER WITH YOUR HANDS.

-There is too much torque, safest thing is to mount it in a vice if possible.
+There is too much torque, the safest thing is to mount it in a vice if possible.

-The Solenoid controls the movement of the ‘starter motor pinion’.
+The Solenoid (small cylinder on top) controls the movement of the ‘starter motor pinion’ or the toothed gear that can been seen through the cutout.
 Connect the black jump lead to the negative (-) terminal of the battery and the other end to the body of the starter motor.

 Now connect the red jump lead to the positive (+) terminal of the battery and touch the other end of the lead to the terminal on the back of the solenoid.
 The solenoid should click loudly and throw the starter motor pinion forward.
 The starter motor should not turn.